 Introduction

-Besides capacitors, also coils are standard components which are widely available in electronic circuits.
-Coils can be manufactured cheaply in large numbers which makes them an efficient sensing principle for a broad variety of measurands.
-The state of a coil and its associated magnetic field can be influenced by mechanical measurands like position or force, just as well as other physical quantities.
-These examples as well as other configurations that can be applied for the measurement with coils are subsequently introduced.
-Applications of inductive and magnetic sensors can be found in industrial process monitoring and many more industrial tasks.
+In addition to capacitors, coils are standard components that are widely available in electronic circuits.
+Coils can be manufactured cheaply in large quantities, which makes them an efficient sensing device for a broad variety of measurands.
+The state of a coil and its associated magnetic field can be influenced by mechanical measurands such as position or force, as well as other physical quantities.
+These examples, as well as other configurations that can be applied for measurement using coils, are introduced in this unit.
+Applications of inductive and magnetic sensors can be found in industrial process monitoring and many other industrial tasks.

 5.1 Magnetic and Electromagnetic Quantities